voxel51/fiftyone/docs/source/recipes/viewstages_cheat_sheet.rst

 Miscellaneous
 --------------

-All other view stage methods, which do not fit into these seven buckets:
+All other view stage methods, which do not fit into these six buckets:

 .. list-table:: Conversion (to) methods